mariemeSall/archimicroprojet/README.md

     listeners=PLAINTEXT://localhost:9092

-## Database
+## Database POSTGRESQL

 Once postgres installed
-go into BDD, and type createdb coords if error "role 'name' does not exist" then create a superuser by following instructions below and by replacing cytech by your name.
+go into BDD, and type createdb coords if error : "role 'name' does not exist" then create a superuser by following instructions below and by replacing cytech by your name.
+(to display users: once you type psql type \du)

 ### create super user for postgresql